SmoochyPit/Item-Infos/README.md

 ### Uninstalling

-To uninstall, run `/function smoochypit:iteminfos/uninstall`.
+To uninstall, run `/function iteminfos:uninstall`.
 This will remove all objectives created by the data pack.

 ### Configuration